LianZifeng/BrainSeg/README.md

 tokenizer = get_tokenizer('hf-hub:microsoft/BiomedCLIP-PubMedBERT_256-vit_base_patch16_224',
                          cache_dir='/your/path/to/BiomedCLIP-PubMedBERT_256-vit_base_patch16_224')
 ```
-## Step 2: Preparation your data to train B-CLIP
+## Step 2: Prepare your data to train B-CLIP
 You can organize your file directory as follows to train B-CLIP on your own data
 ```bash
 prompt.xlsx                     # excel for text metadata